ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 ### Interruption Cases
 In this demonstration, the "Delete with Undo" option shows what happens when an animation is interrupted.
-Choose this option, then delete a message to see what happens when the delete action is stopped before the animation is complete.
-A message that would have been a `removedSprite` when deleted is now a `keptSprite`.
+Choose this option, then delete an email to see what happens when the delete action is interrupted.
+An email that would have been a `removedSprite` becomes a `keptSprite`.

 ### Beacons
 You may have noticed that this demonstration uses `#animated-beacon`.
 For more on beacons, see [animated-beacon](../docs/api/components/animated-beacon).

-In this demonstration, sprites are represented by messages, and they animate between Refresh, Trash, and the Inbox.
-When a message is deleted, it is considered a `sentSprite` by the Inbox, and a `receivedSprite` by the trash.
-If you refresh your inbox, the message added is a `sentSprite` by refresh, and a `receivedSprite` by the inbox.
+In this example, emails animate between Refresh (mail icon), Trash, and the Inbox.
+When an email is deleted, it is considered a `removedSprite`.
+If you refresh your inbox, the new email added is an `insertedSprite`.
+This scenario has two beacons, the refresh button and the trash button.

 {{#docs-demo as |demo|}}
     {{#demo.example name="one"}}